 "You mean...
 Cog Nation is gone?" he asked worriedly.

 "NO!
 I WILL LIVE!
 I WILL BE HAPPY!
-I'M A TOON!" he shouted excitedly.
-The crowds cheered and the former vice president of Cogs Inc. ran down to them to start getting to know everyone there.
+I'M A TOON!" he shouted.
+The crowds cheered, and the former vice president of Cogs Inc. ran down to them, eager to make some new friends.